Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- Only gears not higher than Damascus ones are allowed to use, typically those lv.
 1~22 ones.
 	- Lv.
 16+ (16 included) Blowguns are banned.
 	- Only 10 kinds of rings are allowed: lv.
 1 ones (warrior's ring, defender's ring) and lv.
 8 ones (ring of str/vit/.../res).
-	- When attacking undead units, you may not use lv.
-10 weapons (typically Baldur and Silver ones) and other weapons named "Baldur/Silver xx" (lv.
-16 bow, xbow).
-Basically only 1h hammer sidegrades are legal.
+	- You may not use anti-undead weapons to attack the undead.
 - **Consumable Clause** - You may only use 1 consumable (including that used by skills like aow / booby trap) during one battle.
 	- Exception: Shiftstones are not counted here, and you may use them as many times as you like.
 - **Objection Clause** - The same with that of common rule: Kill all other enemies before killing the boss.